 The Palestinian revolutionary has freed himself from most of his old biases.
-Foreign vistors are amazed to discover this in the commando bases, and in the "Ashbal" camps in particular.
+Foreign visitors are amazed to discover this in the commando bases, and in the "Ashbal" camps [composed of Palestinian youth between 8 and 16 in particular.
 The Palestinian revolutionary is ready to die for the liberation of Palestine and will not accept any substitute to it whatever the cost.
 But, he is clear about the enemy, and the final goal.
 When several Jewish students from Europe came to spend part of their summer in a Fateh camp in Jordan, they were embraced as comrades.
 Fateh looks forward to the day when several thousand Jews will join its fighting ranks for the liberation of Palestine.
 Given the recent trend of events, this may happen sooner than most people think.

-First Step
+First step

-The first step towards the creation of a democratic, nonsectarian Palestine has been made by the Palestinian revolutionaries.
+The first step towards the creation of a democratic, non-sectarian Palestine has been made by the Palestinian revolutionaries.
 A change of attitude through relearning is taking place.
 The long exiled and persecuted Palestinians are redefining their objectives and are finding the goal of creating a new Palestine that encompasses them and the present Jewish settlers a very desirable one.
 For this goal to become feasible one should take a careful look at the other party: the Jews.
 How do they feel about it and what could change their mind?
+This topic will be taken up next.